Parretto/displayport-manual/docs/source/overview.rst

 Overview
 ========

-The DisplayPort IP is a optimized DisplayPort solution for FPGA implementation.
+The DisplayPort IP-core is a optimized DisplayPort solution for FPGA implementation.
 It offers a small logic footprint and simple host driver.

 Features